0xPARC/0xparc-intro-book/src/ec.typ

-  There are separate formulas to deal with various special cases (if $P = Q$, you need to compute the tangent line to $E$ at $P$, for example), but we won't get into it.
+  There are separate formulas to deal with various special cases (if $P = Q$, you need to compute the tangent line to $E$ at $P$, for example), but we will not get into it.
 ]

-In summary we have endowed the set of points $E(FF_p)$ with the additional structure of an abelian group, which happens to have exactly $q$ elements.
+In summary, we have endowed the set of points $E(FF_p)$ with the additional structure of an abelian group, which happens to have exactly $q$ elements.
 However, an abelian group with prime order is necessarily cyclic.
 In other words: